 Hello there!
-I am thrilled to announce a seven part series on the history of the American quilt brought to us by Molly Williams.
-Over the next seven weeks Molly will explore the people, politics, patterns and processes that informed the development of the American quilt.
+I am thrilled to announce a six part series on the history of the American quilt brought to us by Molly Williams.
+Over the next six weeks Molly will explore the people, politics, patterns and processes that informed the development of the American quilt.
 She will take us from early African-American quilts to the 21st Century Art quilts that we see today.
 I find the history of textiles inspiring and fascinating and I hope you enjoy this series.
 Take it away Molly!

 Early African American quilts

 * images (clockwise): Starch-resist dyed Adire cloth, Kente cloth Ghana, Mali mud cloth, Fante Asafo flag Ghana (These war flags record historical events), Kuba cloth made from raffia – Zaire

 A key component of the history of the American quilt was the arrival of enslaved Africans to America.
 They brought the customs, signs and symbols of their culture, which included textiles and fabrics.
 African textiles have large asymmetric designs that ensure the pattern can be recognized from a distance and in the glare of sunlight; as well as sharply contrasting colors which enhance the visibility of both the cloth and the symbolic patterns.
 Asymmetrical deviations in the patterns are designed to confuse the path of evil spirits.
 In West Africa, strip weaving is the fabric construction process most used, where thin lines of fabric, which consist of symbols and patterns, are stitched together to make a wider cloth.
 Abstract, figurative and geometric designs portraying secret tribal symbols are incorporated into textiles, which can be seen in the Starch-resist dyed Adire cloth from Yorubaland, Nigeria.